awsdocs/aws-doc-sdk-examples/cpp/README.rst

 ===================

-In the near future, this example code will be available in a container image hosted on Elastic Container Registry (ECR).
+In the near future, this example code will be available in a container image hosted on [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
 This image will be pre-loaded with all C++ examples with dependencies pre-resolved, allowing you to explore these examples in an isolated environment.

-⚠️ As of January 2023, the [SDK for C++ image](https://gallery.ecr.aws/aws-docs-sdk-examples/cpp) is available on ECR Public but is still undergoing active development.
+As of January 2023, the [SDK for C++ image](https://gallery.ecr.aws/aws-docs-sdk-examples/cpp) is available on ECR Public but is still undergoing active development.
 Refer to
 [this GitHub issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/4133)
 for more information.